 It was a few months ago that we started cooking with gochujang paste.
-We found a recipe on Instagram that called for it and to be honest, I had no idea what it was.
-It's a spicy paste used in Korean cooking that's made from red peppers, fermented soya beans, salt and rice.
-It's powerfully spicy and has that slight tangy fermented taste, it's a very unique flavour.
-The tub that we bought from our local Asian market has lasted us ages, it's fairly large but we've kept it in the fridge and it's still as good as new!
-We're getting through it now though, it's become our new go-to tofu seasoning.
-Occasionally we still make our trusty old peanut tofu stirfry, but we're just loving the gochujang paste at the moment!
+We found a recipe on Instagram that called for it and, to be honest, I had no idea what it was.
+After some research, we discovered it’s a spicy paste used in Korean cooking that’s made from red peppers, fermented soya beans, salt and rice.
+It’s powerfully spicy and has that slight tangy fermented taste; it’s a very unique flavour.
+The tub that we bought from our local Asian market has lasted us ages, it’s fairly large, but we’ve kept it in the fridge, and it’s still as good as new!
+We’re getting through it now though, it’s become our new go-to tofu seasoning.
+Occasionally we still make our trusty old peanut tofu stirfry, but we’re just loving the gochujang paste at the moment!

 I’m a big fan of preparing tofu in cornflour before adding a sauce, it makes the tofu especially crispy!
 That crispiness is important since the sauce is quite thin, it keeps the tofu firm while the sauce thickens and almost caramelises to the tofu chunks.
 One thing that you’ll see in the gochujang sauce is that we’ve used garlic and ginger paste.
 The little jars that you can get from the supermarkets are a perfect time saver for creating sauces or marinades like in this recipe.
 You can substitute this for grated garlic and ginger if you’d prefer.